alejo1630/chicago_crimes/README.md

 # Chicago Crimes Analysis

-A Jupyter Notebook with the data analysis of crimes in Chicago from 2017 to 2023
+A Jupyter Notebook with the data analysis and data visualization of crimes in Chicago from 2017 to 2023 using libraries such as *seaborn* and *folium*

 ## 🔰 What is it about?